Resident234/php.net/pages/www.php.net_function.date-default-timezone-set.php.md

         }
     }
     else {
-        // On other systems, like Ubuntu, there&apos;s file with the Olsen time
+        // On other systems, like Ubuntu, there's file with the Olsen time
         // right inside it.
         $timezone = file_get_contents("/etc/timezone");
         if (!strlen($timezone)) {